No Win, No Fee Accident Claims: All You Need To Know!

-No win, no fee was a radical and exciting idea in the 90’s that opened up the personal injury and clinical negligence legal services door to millions of people across the United Kingdom.
-The claimant was now able to pay their legal costs usually with their compensation received!
-If for some reason the case were unsuccessful then the claimant wouldn’t have to pay their solicitors fees.
+No win, no fee was a radical and exciting idea in the 90s that opened up the door to personal injury and clinical negligence legal services for millions of people across the United Kingdom.
+The claimant was now able to pay their legal costs with their compensation!
+If for some reason, the case were unsuccessful, the claimant wouldn’t have to pay their solicitors fees.
 Sounds like risky business for the solicitors right?
 Well, if you have the right team of solicitors like here at Jefferies Solicitors it doesn’t have to be.
-Our team of expert solicitors can funnel down cases they believe to be successful or not before making the claim and reducing the costs that costs that may be incurred on our behalf.
+Our team of expert solicitors can funnel down cases they believe to be successful or not before making the claim and reducing the costs that may be incurred on our behalf.

-Claimants used to be able to receive full 100% compensation, however, new government legislation now meant solicitors will have to charge up to 25% of the claimant’s compensation.
-Normally this isn’t the case and the fee is only a small fraction of the compensation awarded!
+Claimants used to be able to receive full 100% of their compensation, however, new government legislation now meant solicitors will have to charge up to 25% of the claimant’s compensation.
+Normally this isn’t the case and the fee is only a small fraction of the compensation awarded.

 What can you expect for your claim?

-When you call up our team they’ll first ask you about your claim and gather all the details in as stronger detail as possible.
-This will be processed and then based on the details given they’ll get back to you on whether they’re going to progress the claim or not.
-Bearing in mind we’ll only accept claims we’re confident in that will be successful.
+When you call up our team they’ll first ask you about your claim and gather all the details in as much detail as possible.
+They will then assess the potential your claim using the detail you’ve given and let you know whether they’re going to progress the claim or not.
+We only accept claims we’re confident that will be successful.
 If we do decide to accept your claim we’ll discuss details of a CFA (conditional fee agreement) with you.
-You may be asked also to take out an insurance policy that would cover you if the claim wasn’t successful.
+You may be asked also to take out an insurance policy that will cover you in the unlikely event that your claim wasn’t successful.